G-60. Introduction to 15th-Century Printing

 Students should have already taken the RBS Descriptive Bibliography course (G-10) or its equivalent.
 Since so many of the books studied will be in Latin, some familiarity with that language will be an advantage.
 In their personal statement, students should indicate the extent of their proficiency with descriptive bibliography and with Latin.

-Paul Needham became Scheide Librarian at Princeton University in 1998, before which he worked at Sotheby’s and at the Pierpont Morgan Library.
+Paul Needham became Scheide Librarian at Princeton University in 1998 and retired in 2020.
+Before coming to Princeton, he worked at Sotheby’s and at the Pierpont Morgan Library.
 Among his books is Twelve Centuries of Bookbinding: 400–1600 (1979).
 He has given Rare Book School courses on early printed books both at the Morgan and at the Huntington.

 Courses Formerly Offered